 Before you fry them up, be sure to get your honey ready.
-Line a baking sheet or plate with a few layers of paper towels.
+Line a baking sheet or plate with a few layers of paper towels or clean kitchen towel.
 Heat the oil up again to 375 degrees F. Drop the sopapillas in the hot oil, frying two to three at a time, for about a minute, flipping them over at the halfway point.
 (If they don’t puff up, they’ll still be tasty!
 But it may mean the dough isn’t rolled thin enough.)
 They should be lightly golden brown—not too crispy.
 Transfer them to the bed of paper towels to drain.
 Repeat with the remaining sopapillas.

 These taste best straight from the fryer to a plate to being consumed but if you want, you can keep the sopapillas warm in an 200 degree pre-heated oven while you fry up the rest.
 Serve them alongside some honey and apricot preserves.